LeToNode/Play2.0-CN-doc/scalaGuide/main/forms/ScalaForms.md

 ## Handling binding failure

-Of course if you can define constraints, then you need to be able to handle the binding errors.
-You can use the `fold` operation for that:
+If you can define constraints, then you need to be able to handle the binding errors.
+You can use the `fold` operation for this:

 ```scala
 loginForm.bindFromRequest.fold(